Have you ever questioned yourself on how to add support for C/C++ code to your existing Android application?

 As a next step we have to adjust the application to be able to handle the C code that will be executed.
 In order to do this two things are required:

-1. Install NDK
+- Install NDK

-2. Install CMake
+- Install CMake

-Android Studio makes it easy to install the above requirements by visiting the SDK Tools tab in Tools/ SDK Manager.
+Android Studio makes it easy to install the above requirements by visiting the SDK Tools

 After installing both, it needs to be specified into our project the path of the NDK.
-This is done by either pressing Ctrl+Alt+Shift+S or visiting File/Project Structure.
+This is done by either pressing Ctrl+Alt+Shift+S

 After that there are only three basic steps left!

-• Create a "makefile"
+- Create a "makefile"

-• Adjust the build.gradle file
+- Adjust the

-• Add the actual C code
+file - Add the actual

 Lets take a closer look to each one of them.

-First things first, we need to create a directory named c, located inside app/src/main and populate it with two files.
-The two files we need to create are the CMakeLists.txt and the native-lib.c.
+and populate it with two files.
+The two files we need to create are the CMakeLists.txt

 CMakeLists.txt

-The makefile to be used is usually named CMakeLists.txt.
+The makefile to be used is usually named CMakeLists.txt

 The contents of this file are described below.